JacksonHQK/IntelliHQ/AWS/AmazonWebServices.md

   - General Configuration
     - Cluster name
       - Logging: Enable/Disable Amazon EMR writes detailed log data.
-      - S3 folder: Specify a S3 bucket to store the log.
+      - S3 folder: Specify an S3 bucket to store the log.
     - Launch mode
       - Cluster: Amazon EMR will launch a cluster with applications from "Software Configuration".
       - Step execution: Steps which specify the included applications will be added.
 The cluster will be automatically terminated after all of the steps complete.